EOSIO/eos/EXCHANGE_README.md

 (note, while generating this tutorial scott deposited another 1.0000 EOS (seq 3) for total exchange balance of 4.0000 EOS.)

-When a user requests a withdraw from your exchange they will need to provide you with their eosio account name and the amount to be withdrawn.
+When a user requests a withdraw from your exchange they will need to provide you with their enumivo account name and the amount to be withdrawn.
 You can then run the enucli command which will interact with the "unlocked" wallet running on `enunode` which should only enable localhost connections.
 More advanced usage would have a separate key-server (`keos`), but that will be covered later.